How to Become an Appraiser

 Appraisal Subject Matter Electives 20 Hours

-If you were a licensed residential appraiser before January 1, 2015 and wish to upgrade to residential certification then you may satisfy the educational requirements for the Certified Residential credential by completing the following additional educational hours:
+If you are a registered trainee and wish to upgrade to general certification then you may satisfy the educational requirements for the Certified General credential by completing the following additional educational hours:

 General Appraiser Market Analysis and Highest and Best Use 30 Hours